Primary Navigation Mobile

 Performance rating: 3.5 out of 53.5

-Written by Murray Scullion Published: 24 June 2021 Updated: 9 May 2023
+Written by Murray Scullion Updated: 7 August 2024

-• Optional all-wheel drive with additional electric motor
+• Optional AWD with additional e-motor

-• A good blend of performance and economy
+• Good blend of performance and economy

 Hybrid engine

-Toyota Yaris Cross driving
+Toyota Yaris Cross review 2024

 What’s it like to drive?

-• Safe, predictable small SUV handling
+• Safe, predictable handling

 Normally you wouldn’t buy a Yaris-based small SUV expecting to really enjoy driving it, but Toyota’s rediscovered the art of making cars not only predictable and safe, but fun too.
-The Yaris Cross doesn’t quite achieve GR Yaris levels of hot-hatch silliness, but it’s good enough that you wonder what it would be like with more power.
+The Yaris Cross doesn’t quite achieve GR Yaris levels of hot-hatch silliness, but it’s good enough that we wonder what it would be like with more power.

-Toyota Yaris Cross cornering
+Toyota Yaris Cross review 2024